How to identify undervalued assets

 Market sentiment is overly-focused on the rise of new technologies such as electric cars reducing the demand for oil.
 But this could be myopic, given oil has many other uses other than in vehicles.
 Its use in aviation fuels, agriculture, forestry and manufacturing, for instance, is unlikely to diminish in the medium-term.

-Naeimi has made allocations to both the energy sector and the global ship building industry in the ASX-traded AMP Capital Dynamic Markets Fund (Hedged) (ASX: DMKT)
+Naeimi has made allocations to both the energy sector in the ASX-traded AMP Capital Dynamic Markets Fund (Hedged) (ASX: DMKT)

 “When you're buying things that are undervalued, ensure the situation is not going from bad to worse.
 Look for asset classes with strong improvements in underlying fundamentals and the potential for strong future revenue streams and don’t be afraid to have the courage of your convictions,” Naeimi adds.